Lefraudeur/RiptermsGhost/README.md

 insert to open the gui / end key to self destruct

+To test it, just build visual studio project, and inject it using any injector.
+(Extreme Injector manual map technique is recommended)

 Huh sometimes you will get an error "can't find info for object class" I think that happens because my code is shit, or because not enough ram, just try again I'll fix it once I find the solution